valbarriere/valbarriere.github.io/content/publication/EMNLP25-StandUp/index.md

 ---
-title: "(Preprint) StandUp4AI: A New Multilingual Dataset for Humor Detection in Stand-up Comedy Videos"
+title: "StandUp4AI: A New Multilingual Dataset for Humor Detection in Stand-up Comedy Videos"
 authors:
 - admin
 - Nahuel Gomez